 While the vigorous exchange of ideas and debate is encouraged, IEA Accredited Professionals shall show respect for and open-mindedness toward the views of others.
 Disagreements in public forums with respect to theory and application should be identified as based on personal opinion and experience and address content, not the person.

 IEA Accredited Professionals shall strive to present their ideas in a way that is understandable to and appropriate for their audience.
 They shall remain open to feedback from their clients or audience regarding their content and style of delivery.

 While the IEA Accredited Professional’s personal standards, ethics, and worldview are generally a private matter, the ethical standards of the IEA Code of Ethics shall take precedence insofar as they affect the public perception of the Enneagram and the well-being of the students and clients.

 Professional Conduct with Clients and Students

 IEA Accredited Professionals shall not enter into inappropriate personal or business relationships with their clients or students.
-Whether using the Enneagram as a consultant, therapist, teacher, spiritual director, or healer, they shall adhere to the standards of their field in their relationships with their clients and students.
+Inappropriate relationships are marked by a significant difference in power such as by age, control of income or other forms of influence by the professional over the client or student’s personal or work life, or by a difference in ability to understand the implications of such a relationship.
+If using the Enneagram as a consultant, therapist, teacher, spiritual director, or healer, IEA Accredited Professionals shall adhere to the standards of their field in their relationships with their clients and students.